-- Following the independent assessment of ADEPT, it is proposed to reframe the business model around four building blocks: 1) membership services, 2) networking & learning, 3) research & development, and 4) influencing & policy development (Section 3). - Introduce a programme of bespoke events for Corporate Partners (Section 4.1). - Implement a limited restructuring of the Subject Boards, and provide policy support where resources allow (section 4.2). - Responding to stakeholder feedback that the Association become a more effective influencer, we will focus our influencing and lobbying work over the next 12-24 months on the following strategic priorities: 1) place-based funding post-Brexit, 2) communities & infrastructure, and 3) climate change & environment (section 4.4).
+- Following the independent assessment of ADEPT, it is proposed to reframe the business model around four building blocks: 1) membership services 2) networking & learning 3) research & development and 4) influencing & policy development (see section 3). - Introduction of a programme of bespoke events for Corporate Partners (see section 4.1). - Implementation of a limited restructuring of the Subject Boards, and provide policy support where resources allow (see section 4.2). - Consolidation of and lobbying work over the next 12-24 months on four strategic priorities: 1) place-based funding post-Brexit 2) communities & infrastructure and 3) climate change & environment (see section 4.4).